ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/24. Final Project/Network Report Template.md

 **Digging Deeper**

-Reviewing traffic between 172.16.4.205 (Rotterdam-PC.mind-hammer.net) and 185.243.115.84 (b5689023.green.mattingsolutions.co) a high volume of files were down loaded:
+**Reviewing traffic between 172.16.4.205 (Rotterdam-PC.mind-hammer.net) and 185.243.115.84 (b5689023.green.mattingsolutions.co) a high volume of files were down loaded: **"empty.gif"**

 ![pic](IMAGE/net/10.PNG)

-Example of the file empty.gif
+**Example of the file empty.gif**

 ![pic](IMAGE/net/11.PNG)

-Traffic between 172.16.4.205 (Rotterdam-PC.mind-hammer.net) and 31.7.62.214 reveal 31.7.62.214 is a fake URL website.
+**Traffic between 172.16.4.205 (Rotterdam-PC.mind-hammer.net) and 31.7.62.214 reveal 31.7.62.214 is a fake URL download website.**

 ![pic](IMAGE/net/12.PNG)

-4. As a bonus, retrieve the desktop background of the Windows host.
+4. **As a bonus, retrieve the desktop background of the Windows host.**

-185.243.115.84 (b5689023.green.mattingsolutions.co) had a lot of empty.gif.
-I went back through the HTTP Object List and discovered the following:
+**185.243.115.84 (b5689023.green.mattingsolutions.co) had a lot of empty.gif.
+I went back through the HTTP Object List and discovered the following:**

 ![pic](IMAGE/net/14.PNG)

-Picture of Desktop Background from the Windows Host:
+**Picture of Desktop Background from the Windows Host:**

 ![pic](IMAGE/net/15.PNG)